danigiri/morfeu/README.md

 ## Contributing

 PRs or issues are welcome.
-Morfeu is still under heavy development.
+Morfeu is under heavy development.

 ## Authors